Last Updated on

 It assures our heads are down in our work, and that civilized society marches on uninterrupted.
 Busyness doesn’t care.

 It doesn’t leave us time to question things.

 We didn’t create busyness, but it’s a big part of the world we live in.

 What are we so busy doing?

-Most likely we’re at a job writing emails, filling out proposals, creating spreadsheets, taking phone calls, and sitting in meetings, staying busy for busyness’s sake; working day and night for someone else’s future.
+Most likely we’re at a job writing emails, filling out proposals, creating spreadsheets, making phone calls, and sitting in meetings, staying busy for busyness’s sake; working day and night for someone else’s future.

-Ask yourself: will any of it matter 10 years from now?
+Ask yourself: will any of it matter ten years from now?